srsKanth/astroAssignment/README.md

-# This is maven based java project to automate Webbasd applicaiton using Selenium and TestNg
+# This is maven based java project to automate Web based application using Selenium and TestNg

 #Project Structure